madphysicist/imprint/doc/reference/xml_spec.rst

 Extensions
 ----------

 Additional tags may be registered through the :doc:`tag_api`.
-New flags may not conflict with existing names, but otherwise have no real restrictions.
+New tags may not conflict with existing names, but otherwise have no real restrictions.